 Sports Vision Therapy Treatments at Anderson Family Vision Therapy

-> Your optometrist near [CITY} offers sports vision therapy treatments
+Your optometrist near San Diego offers sports vision therapy treatments.

-> When it comes to improving sports performance, having optimal total vision is key, and this involves more than seeing objects clearly or having 20/20 corrected or uncorrected vision.
+When it comes to improving sports performance, having optimal total vision is key, and this involves more than seeing objects clearly or having 20/20 corrected or uncorrected vision.
 This is because being able to anticipate where a ball or puck is going to land and being able to accurately predict its trajectory involves being able to track the object with both eyes and having good depth perception.
 The good news is that vision therapy can help amateurs and professionals improve their performance by improving their whole vision.

 We all know that improving your sports performance involves conditioning your muscles for strength, endurance, and flexibility, but it’s also important to condition your eyes.
 This is because it’s estimated that as much as 80 percent of the input an athlete receives while playing is visual and it goes far beyond having perfect 20/20 vision.